-I couldn’t totally abandon my love of gold, so I bought this round gold mirror with wall shelf to pair with the Peerless Faucet Precept single faucet in matte black.
+I couldn’t totally abandon my love of gold, so I bought this round gold mirror with wall shelf to pair with the Peerless Faucet Precept Single Handle Centerset Faucet in Matte Black.

 We’re no professional bath remodelers, but I’d say this guest bathroom remodel turned out pretty darn well!
 What do you think?!

 In case you’re looking for more renovation inspiration, you can see more of our before and after posts along with design ideas below.